Brunei: Offshore Business Sectors

 - providing credit facilities including guarantees and commitments;

 - participation in stock, or share issues and the provision of services relating thereto, or

 - the arrangement and underwriting of debt and equity issues.

-"International Islamic banking business" is banking business whose aims and operations do not involve any element which is not approved by the Islamic Religion.
-Provision for Syariah Law to over-ride a conflicting provision in the IBO is made, subject to good banking practice, and there is a requirement for the appointment of a Syariah Council.
+‘International Islamic banking business’ is banking business whose aims and operations do not involve any element which is not approved in Islam.
+Provision for Sharia (Islamic law) to override a conflicting provision in the IBO is made, subject to good banking practice, and there is a requirement for the appointment of a Sharia council.
 The restriction to local ownership which applies under the domestic Islamic Banking Act does not apply to the international regime.

 International banks will pay no tax, and neither will their staff, customers or products.